PREVIEW: THE GOUGE

 Nothing.
 Nothing but darkness.

 A knee pressed into Karen’s back.
 She was being forced down onto the ground.
-Whoever had ahold of her, she didn’t know who, they were much stronger than her.
-Karen was on her knees—her body was being deprived of the much needed oxygen, and she could almost feel the blueness of her lips.
+Whoever had ahold of her, was stronger than she was.
+Karen was on her knees—her body was being deprived of much-needed oxygen.
+She could almost feel her lips turning blue.
 They say that your life passes before your eyes right before you die, but that wasn’t the case for Karen.
-All she kept thinking was, ‘How can I get just one more gasp of air?’
-Her hopes that Tommy was going to eventually notice that she was no longer behind him— and that he would come to her rescue—was diminishing quickly.
-For all Karen knew, the attacker had already killed Tommy; or God forbid, Tommy was the attacker.
-Her thoughts were no longer making sense—her brain was being deprived of oxygen, and she was losing consciousness, but not before she felt a hard pressure in her back.
-Something hard—something sharp.
-She knew in an instant that she’d just been impaled with something.
-Karen’s last thought was of the “Man in the Woods—the urban legend dreamt up by teenagers and turned real in a significant murder investigation—he was real!
+All she could think was, ‘How can I get just one more gasp of air?’
+Her hopes that Tommy would notice she was no longer behind him and come to her rescue was diminishing quickly.
+For all she knew, the attacker had already killed Tommy; or God forbid, Tommy was the attacker.
+Her thoughts were no longer making sense.
+Her brain was being deprived of oxygen, and she was losing consciousness, but not before she felt a sharp pressure in her back.
+She knew in an instant that she’d just been impaled.
+Karen’s last thought was of “The Man in the Woods—the urban legend dreamt up by teenagers and turned real in a significant murder investigation—he was real!

 CHAPTER 2